regit/secure-conntrack-helpers/secure-conntrack-helpers.rst

 Method
 ~~~~~~

-It is possible to obtain this behaviour for most connection tracking helper
+It is possible to obtain this behavior for most connection tracking helper
 modules by setting the port number to 0 for the module.
 For example ::

  modprobe nf_conntrack_$PROTO ports=0